mkozinski/Learning3DSegmentationWith2DAnnotations/README.md

 "[Learning to Segment 3D Linear Structures Using Only 2D Annotations](https://infoscience.epfl.ch/record/256857)".
 It contains a demonstration limited to the publicly available MRA dataset, referred to in the paper as "Angiography".

+Prerequisites for running this code include a [torch](http://torch.ch/docs/getting-started.html) installation, CUDNN libraries from NVIDIA, and their [torch bindings](https://github.com/soumith/cudnn.torch), and an installation of [optnet](https://github.com/fmassa/optimize-net).

 Get the general network training routines, the code for preprocessing of the dataset, and the experiment code
 `git clone https://github.com/mkozinski/NetworkTraining`
 `git clone https://github.com/mkozinski/MRAdata`